Wild Flower Farm offers tours, wool garb, and all natural beef

 Wind contributes to powering the house, charging the same battery bank as the solar panels.
 Wind is also used to aerate the pond.

-More than 100 animals live at Wild Flower Farm.
+More than a hundred animals live at Wild Flower Farm.
 Most coexist very well with the other breeds.
 Coos, llamas, alpacas, horses, sheep, dogs, and even cats have spent time together around the hay bails.

 The award winning provides professional music services to meet virtually any live music entertainment needs.

-We host tours of all sizes for schools, auto enthusiasts, photographers, clubs, and individuals.
+We host tours of all sizes for schools, auto enthusiasts, photographers, classic car clubs, small groups, and individuals.

 Ideal for small, rustic farm weddings Wild Flower Farm has a porch gazebo overlooking a garden with room to seat family and friends.